nworb95/NY-Overdose-Analysis/README.md

 Potential future framework for econometric journalism.

-Inputs include public data source APIs to hit, and outputs will be a Kibana dashboard -- ideally hosted on my future website, but for the near term just standalone.
-Microservices will be written in languages I am interested in dabbling in eg maybe a basic multiprocessor written in Go.
+Inputs include public data source APIs to hit, and the output will be a simple interactive map of NY county-level data.
+I will use Bokeh for the visualization, sqlalchemy + Postgres for the database, and Flask for the webserver.

-I switched from VS Code back to PyCharm midway so some of the doc strings aren't even matching yet.

 # Requirements